First Italian War of Independence: The surrender of Milan and the Salasco armistice (4 – 9 August 1848)

-The Piedmontese were closely followed by the Austrians all the way and on 4 August 1848, in the area to the south of Milan, on the road to Melegnano, Radetzky began what would prove to by the final attack of the first campaign.
+The Piedmontese were closely followed by the Austrians all the way and on 4 August 1848, in the area to the south of Milan, on the road to Melegnano, Radetzky began what would prove to be the final attack of the first campaign.
 The Piedmontese at first made a successful stand near Ca' Verde and at Nosedo, but then were forced to retreat from Cascina Pismonte.
-The brigade of general Mario Broglia attempted a counterattack – in vain since Bava had already decided to withdraw to the fortifications.
+The brigade of General Mario Broglia attempted a counterattack – in vain since Bava had already decided to withdraw to the fortifications.

 At 7pm, the retreat of the Piedmontese army within the walls of Milan was practically over.
 It had suffered 42 dead, 228 wounded and 142 captured in the day's fighting.
 The Austrians had lost 40 dead, 198 wounded, and 73 fled.
 A little after 8pm, Charles Albert called a council of war which decided to abandon the defense of the city because of the absence of munitions, food and cash.
 At 6am on 5 August, they were notified that Radetzky had accepted the requests of the Piedmontese: Milan would be ceded and in return Charles Albert's army would be allowed to retreat peacefully to Piedmont.

 The population of Milan, however, expressed its strong opposition to this turn of events and called for the defense of the city to the death.
 At Palazzo Greppi, Charles Albert found himself besieged by a mob calling for the continued defense of the city.
 He appeared on the balcony for the first time and answered the questions of the people through an official.
 A little letter, he handed over the ratification of the armistice agreed by Carlo Canera di Salasco.
-Then Cesare Cantù convinced the king to go out again to calm the crowd, but someone fired a rifle and the king thus withdrew immediately.
+Then Cesare Cantù convinced the King to go out again to calm the crowd, but someone fired a rifle and the King thus withdrew immediately.

-That evening, the sharpshooters commanded by Alfonso La Marmora came to protect Charles Albert who now left Milan in a carriage, protected by soldiers.
+That evening, Bersaglieri troops commanded by Alfonso La Marmora came to protect Charles Albert who now left Milan in a carriage, protected by soldiers.
 That night, the whole army began their retreat, followed by a crowd of exiles, which consisted of around a third of Milan's population.
 On 6 August, the army crossed the Ticino and that same day the Austrians entered Milan.
-Three days later, on 9 August, Radetzky and Salasco concluded an armistice which stated that Charles Albert's troops would withdraw from the whole of the Kingdom of Lombardy-Venetia.
+Three days later, on 9 August, Radetzky and Salasco concluded an armistice which stated that Charles Albert's troops would withdraw from the whole of the Kingdom of Lombardy–Venetia.

 Radetzky's victory was met with great emotion in Vienna, capital of an empire that was still troubled by revolutionary movements.
 For the occasion, the musician Johann Strauss composed the Radetzky March in honour of the victor and it was performed for the first time in Vienna at 31 August.